dansmog/GithubApp/README.md

 <img src="./githubapp-dashboard.png" width="30%" alt="empty screen todo list"/>
 </p>

-### A TODO LIST APP IN REACT-NATIVE WITH REACT-NAVIGATION
+### A GITHUB APP IN REACT-NATIVE WITH REACT-NAVIGATION

 A mobile app for github ( not special ).